NathanOrdSec/lessons/kerberos/README.md

 ## Video
 https://youtu.be/mD00y8X3aJQ

+This video went a bit longer than expected, and I apologize.
+You can definitely skip/skim parts as I ramble a bit.

 ## Why You Should Care

 We’ve talked about C2s and how they may work, but those are only as good as their creator and how much better a Blue Team is in the network.
 You need other options that retain your access without the risk of burning your Red Team infrastructure.
 As such, leveraging Kerberos and certificates is a solid way of keeping a foot in the door of a Windows network before pulling back to the edge to maintain access into a network generally.
 This is a bit harder to catch for a Blue Team and is significantly more resilient than other options in a Windows network.